vyra-entity/vyra_base_python/docs/core/parameter.rst

 .. warning::
    Database accesses are relatively slow (~1-10ms).
-   Vermeiden you frequent Parameter-Updates in Echtzeit-Schleifen.
+   Avoid you frequent Parameter-Updates in Echtzeit-Schleifen.

 .. tip::
    Cachen you oft gereade Parameter in lokalen Variablen: